untemps/svelte-use-tooltip/README.md

 ### Content Actions

-The `contentActions` prop allow handling interactions within the tooltip content.
+The `contentActions` prop allows to handle interactions within the tooltip content.

 Each element inside the content parent may configure its own action since it can be queried using the key-selector.